notaryproject/notary/README.md

 * **Signing Delegation**: To allow for flexible publishing of trusted collections, a content publisher can delegate part of their collection to another signer.
 This delegation is represented as signed metadata so that a consumer of the content can verify both the content and the delegation.
 * **Use of Existing Distribution**: Notary's trust guarantees are not tied at all to particular distribution channels from which content is delivered.
 Therefore, trust can be added to any existing content delivery mechanism.
 * **Untrusted Mirrors and Transport**: All of the notary metadata can be mirrored and distributed via arbitrary channels.

+### Intended Use Cases

+While some of the below use cases have already been achieved in one or more contexts, the intent is that Notary can serve as the foundation for all these use cases.

+- Package signing
+- Container image signing
+- OS/Kernel signing
+- Signing cluster definitions

+### Out of Scope Use Cases

+- Signing communications (i.e. email)
+- Signed logs (though Notary/TUF would very much suit signing log files backed up offsite)

 ## Security